pierrickcardoso/game/README.md

 If encounter any bug make an issue
 The code is not documented

+The game is also at the .exe format might be some bug

 Here a short description of the game :
   Minesweeper : a bacis minesweeper game with 40 bomb out of a 16*16 map
   Tic_tac_toe : the basic tic_tac_toe with victory cheking include